Spaces that Set Us Apart

 This state-of-the-art conditioning space is staffed with a full-time trainer that works with dancers to prevent and treat injuries.
 Mason School of Dance is one of the few programs in the country offering full-time AT support solely for dance majors.

-This public art venue is coordinated by the Arts Management Program on Mason's Arlington campus.
+This public art venue is coordinated by the Arts Management Program at Mason Square (formerly the Arlington Campus).
 Founders Hall Gallery provides opportunities for dialogue, understanding, and community building between the different areas of study within the campus and the broader Arlington community.
 Arts Management students may intern at the gallery, which doubles as a hands-on lab for gallery management.

 Cutting-edge technology supports students wishing to explore contemporary art practices, including video art, performance art, digital animation, and Internet art.
 Studios are equipped with Mac Pro Computers with large displays and loaded with software for video and sound editing, 2D and 3D animation, web development, image-making and interactivity.